Skip to main content

 75% of students will receive a score of 2 (minimally meets expectations) or higher on communicating a central idea (or thesis) in a manner appropriate to the audience and occasion.

-86.73% of students scored a 2 (minimally meets expectations) or higher.
+The target score was met with 87.8% of students scoring a 2 (minimally meets expectations) or higher.

 Where do we go from here?